 2. The form of separation of the electrical assembly shall be Form 4a or 4b.
 For Types 1 and 2 pumping stations, a Form 2a or 2b assembly may be provided, subject to the results of an approved risk assessment, which considers the need for a pump to continue running while work is carried out on the panel.
-This shall take into account factors such as: the volume of flow, the practicality of dealing with this flow by other means when the pumping station is not operational, the location of the pumping station is not operational.
+This shall take into account factors such as: the volume of flow, the practicality of dealing with this flow by other means when the pumping station is not operational, the location of the pumping station and the consequences of the risk of flooding or pollution occurring if the pumping station is not operational.